The role of the main Board and reserved matters

 The board of directors of the Company (the “Board”) operates under the principles of the UK Corporate Governance Code (the “Code”) which are:

-In connection with the principles of the Code and the aims of the Board, the following matters are reserved exclusively for consideration and decision by the Board:
+The Board is ultimately responsible for the strategy, management, performance and long-term success of the Company and its subsidiaries (the “Group”).
+In particular, in connection with the principles of the Code and the aims of the Board, the following matters are reserved exclusively for consideration and decision by the Board:

-- Setting of the Company’s vision and values and the standards which it should attain.
+- Setting of the Company’s purpose, vision and values and the standards which it should attain.

 - Monitoring the culture of the Group to ensure that policy, practices and behaviours throughout the Group are aligned to the Company’s purpose, values and strategy.